luukhaijes/kinde-angular/README.md

 import { KindeAngularModule } from 'kinde-angular';
 ```

-Add KindeModule to your imports if using NgModules
+Add KindeModule to your imports

 ```typescript
 @NgModule({